mikenomitch/containers/README.md

 export class ManualStartContainer extends Container {
   // Configure default port for the container defaultPort = 8080;

+  // Specify multiple required ports that must be ready before the container is considered booted requiredPorts = [8080, 9090, 3000];

   // Disable automatic container startup (preferred way as a class property) explicitContainerStart = true;